ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Method

-We then train four models to demonstrate how our triad can independently predict harmfulness, helpfulness, and inappropriateness when the scope of practice (within scope/out-of-scope) is taken into account.
+We then train four models (Random Forest, SVM, Gaussian Naive Bayes, and Neural Network) to demonstrate how our triad can independently predict harmfulness, helpfulness, and inappropriateness when the scope of practice (within scope/out-of-scope) is taken into account.
 We subsequently test the results on the \texttt{test} set and report precision, recall and F1-scores.

-\paragraph{Results} In Table \ref{tab:all_claim3}, we demonstrate that using our triad and the scope of practice, we can predict clinician rating of harmfulness with an average F1-score of 0.835.
+\paragraph{Results.} In Table \ref{tab:all_claim3}, our experiments demonstrate that the triad of metrics serves as a strong predictor across all clinical assessment categories.
+Using our triad and the scope of practice, we can predict clinician rating of harmfulness with an average F1-score of 0.835.
 We can also predict helpfulness with an average F1-score of 0.715.

-Regarding inappropriateness, we observe that the F1-score for "Yes" and "No" classes are 0.70 and 0.73, respectively.
-However, the presence of "slightly" inappropriate clinical content proves to be challenging to detect.
-This difficulty aligns with human assessments, as clinicians also showed the most disagreement on inappropriateness, with an inter-annotator score prior to resolution of 65\%.
-We report other inter-annotator scores prior to resolution in the appendix in Table \ref{inter-annotator}.
+For inappropriateness prediction, the models showed strong performance in identifying clearly appropriate and inappropriate responses, with F1-scores of 0.73 for "No" and 0.70 for "Yes" classifications.
+However, detecting "slightly" inappropriate content proved challenging, with an average F1-score of 0.08.
+This difficulty aligns with human assessment patterns, as evidenced by the lower inter-annotator agreement (65\%) for inappropriateness ratings prior to resolution.
+We report other inter-annotator scores in the appendix in Table~\ref{tab:inter-annotator}.

-To illustrate how the metrics can be used at an individual question level to identify potentially harmful failure modes, we highlight several examples in Figure \ref{fig:correlations}.
-These examples demonstrate the potential for these metrics to be used by developers to correlate against clinician labels of potential harms.
+Figure~\ref{fig:correlations} provides illustrative examples demonstrating how these metrics can identify potentially harmful failure modes at the individual question level, offering developers a framework for correlating system behavior with clinician-assessed harms.